Advertisement

 It can be a good idea to discuss any treatment changes or questions with a primary care professional or dermatologist.
 They can tell you the most up-to-date research around effective and safe skin care products geared toward managing psoriasis.

-Medically reviewed on May 12, 2022
+Originally written May 12, 2022

 12 Sources